Skip to main content

 • stability

-• “One of the core issues with the game are the game-breaking or game-crashing glitches.”
+• “One of the core issues with the game is the game-breaking or game-crashing glitches.”

 • atmosphere

-The atmosphere of the game is enhanced by finely tuned sound design that creates a magical experience, with immersive audio elements like howling wind, dripping water, and distant echoes, particularly noticeable in cave environments.
+The atmosphere is richly immersive, enhanced by finely tuned sound design that creates a magical and realistic environment, with detailed audio cues like howling wind, dripping water, and distant echoes in caves.

-• “The sound design is finely tuned to be atmospheric and highly magical; when you enter caves, you hear the wind howl, water dripping, and subtle echoes in the distance.”
+• “Sound design is finely tuned to be atmospheric and highly magical.
+When you enter caves, you hear the wind howl, water dripping, and subtle echoes in the distance.”

 • replayability